hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 We learn about Roland's youth at Mejis when they are waiting for the starkblast.

-Roland laments Susan's death with O Discordia! (ordia! cries Oy) When the ka-tet returns from Mejis, they bring the Grapefruit orb and a kid with them, Bill, who is now an orphan because of the Big Coffin Hunters killed his parents.
+Roland laments Susan's death with O Discordia! (ordia! cries Oy) When the ka-tet returns from Mejis, they bring the Grapefruit orb and a kid with them, Sheemie, who is now an orphan because of the Big Coffin Hunters killed his parents.

 After Gabrielle Deschain's matricide, Roland and Jamie are sent to Hambry, to